corb555/Task-Score/README.md

 ### FPS Example

-In this example for an FPS game, the agent is currently equal distance from the player and from the healthpack and its health is low.
+In this example for an FPS game, the agent currently has low health and is 30 units from both the player and from the healthpack.
 The Behavior variables values currently are:

 *Health=20, HealthPackDistance=30, PlayerDistance=30*

 We have two tasks to score:  1) Seek Healthpack, and 2) Attack Player.

 *Task Score for “Seek Heathpack”*
-Weights were configured to:  Health= -0.6, HealthPackDistance=-0.4
+Task Score weights for this were configured to:  Health= -0.6, HealthPackDistance=-0.4
-**Score= 76** = (80 * 0.6) + (70 * 0.4)   (Note the Health score is reversed to 80 because the weight is negative.
+**Score= 76** = (80 * 0.6) + (70 * 0.4)   (Note the Health score is reversed to 80 because the weight is negative (see Reverse Scale below).
 The lower our health, the higher we want the score.
 Distance is also reversed to reward being closer, not distant.)

 *Task Score for “Attack Player”*
-Weights were configured to:   Health= 0.6, PlayerDistance=-0.4
+Task Score weights for this were configured to:   Health= 0.6, PlayerDistance=-0.4
 **Score= 40** = (20 * 0.6) + (70 * 0.4)

-In this case, the score for Seek Healthpack would be higher than Attack Player.
-If Health was 80, the score for Attack Player would be higher.
-You  might also  add attributes for Weapon power and Ammo for the Attack Player Score.
+In this case, the score for Seek Healthpack is higher than Attack Player.
+If Health improved, the score for Attack Player would be higher.

 ### Parameters
 Any float Behavior designer global variable can be a component of the task score.
 You can set a weighting from 0 to 1.0f for each attribute.
 The  score is the sum of each attribute’s weight times the attribute’s value.
 To provide a consistent basis for scoring: